The Top 10 Investment Apps of 2020 for Beginners and Everyday Investors

 Most apps will let you invest with as little as $5 if they allow fractional share purchases.
 Some, like Acorns, even let you invest with pocket change.
 Realistically, it’s smart to have between $100 and $1,000 to open your investment account.
 Some apps, like Ally Invest, have minimums to ensure you’re serious about investing.

 How do I choose an investment app?

 If you’re still asking, “How do I choose an investment app?” consider the list above.
-We’ve put together 10 unique apps – each with its own pros and cons – to help you make a smart, confident decision about how to get started with investing.
-The right app for you is sure to be on that list.
+We’ve put together this list of 10 unique apps – each with its own pros and cons – to help you make a smart, confident decision about how to get started with investing.
+The right app for you is sure to be on this list.

-Also, to learn more about investing, you can sign up for our free e-letter below.
+To learn more about how to out these apps to work, we suggest signing up for our Trade of the Day e-letter.
 It’s packed with insight from investing experts.
-Whether you’re new or already an experienced trader, you’ll finding some useful tips and tricks.
+Whether you’re new or already an experienced trader, you’ll find plenty of useful tips and tricks.